 Sloop John B – The Beach Boys

 A traditional tune from the West Indies adapted by the surf-rock group The Beach Boys for American audiences, ‘Sloop John B’ is an early 1950s song about a sunken ship.
-The tune is featured in the classic film Forrest Gump during a conversation between main characters Forrest, Bubba, and Lieutenant Dan.
+The tune is featured during a conversation between main characters Forrest, Bubba, and Lieutenant Dan.

 California Dreamin’ – The Mamas & the Papas

-Some of the most moving scenes from the film Forrest Gump take place during Forrest’s service in Vietnam during the war.
+Some of the most moving scenes from the movie take place during Forrest’s service in Vietnam during the war.
 When The Mamas and the Papas’ song ‘California Dreamin” is featured in the film, Forrest is riding out a rainstorm in Vietnam while writing a letter back home to his love interest, Jenny.

 For What It’s Worth – Buffalo Springfield